cloud-elements/devportal/docs/products/formulas/examples.md

 }
 ```

 > **NOTE:** The above JSON snippet shows an example of a step leveraging the optional `args` property, which points to a value that was constructed from a previous step named `build-args`.
+The args can be accessed in the sub-formula using `trigger.args`.